johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IRA2.3 Communications and Clearances.md

 		6. Good to mention use of [[ODP]] if unclear
 	9. What if I don’t like the clearance? ([[AIM 4]]-4-4)
 	10. Deviation - Emergency or [[TCAS]] alert
-3. If falling behind airplane or need more time, request a delay vector or, similarly, request to continue holding

 ![[IFR Radio Comm Part 1 General.jpeg]]